ZhenyingZhu/ClassicAlgorithms/README.md

 ClassicAlgorithms
 =================

-Implement classic algorithms in Java.
+Implement classic algorithms and useful functions in Java.